Prioritizing Caseworker Safety: Interview With an Expert

 Any final advice for someone looking to prioritize their workers’ safety?

 Penelope: It’s important to remember that a tool by itself is not enough.
 In my opinion, they do need a tool—it’s crucial to keeping workers connected to backup while in the field.
 But they also need a process for after an incident occurs.
 Should they report it?
 Do people care what happened?
 Does the staff need to follow up?
 What’s the plan for the next time we visit this house or client?
 It doesn’t need to be elaborate—you probably already have something you can tweak.
 But affected workers need acknowledgment that something happened, and they need a clear path for safe forward movement.
 They deserve that, and so much more.

 Penelope Doherty has seen the dangers caseworkers face every day, and she has also seen firsthand the impact of implementing a safety tool to help lone workers.

 AlertMedia Brings Peace Of Mind

-Today, caseworkers in the states of Kansas, New Mexico, West Virginia, Texas, Indiana, and Vermont are protecting their workers with SafeSignal.
+Today, caseworkers in over 35 states are protecting their workers with SafeSignal.
 The AlertMedia emergency communication system and SafeSignal app help deter crime and violence before it happens, improve law enforcement response times, and reduce costs related to employee turnover.